astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

 - Pass a set of default environment variables to each dbt `BashOperator` (necessary for authenticating to the data warehouse defined in our [profiles.yml](https://docs.getdbt.com/reference/profiles.yml)).

-With those goals in mind, here is the resulting script looks like in practice:
+With those goals in mind, here is what the resulting script looks like:

 ```python
 # airflow_project/include/utils/dbt_dag_parser.py